 Cloud Face (selected image), 2012, Camera, face detection algorithm and custom software, Pigment print, Variable dimensions.

-Humans see figures in clouds: animals, faces and even god.
+Humans see figures in clouds: animals, faces and even gods.
 This kind of perception also appears in machine vision.
 Face-detection algorithms sometimes find faces where there are not any.

-'Cloud Face' is a collection of cloud images that are recognized as human faces by AI.
-It is a result of the AI’s error.
-Humans also see faces from some of the images, but humans don’t think of them as actual faces.
-Humans rather imagine faces from the clouds.
+'Cloud Face' is a compilation of cloud images that AI identifies as human faces, a phenomenon born out of AI's error.
+While humans may also perceive faces in some of these images, they don't regard them as actual faces.
+Instead, humans tend to imagine faces within the clouds.
 'Cloud Face' explores the error and imagination of AI and humans.

 • Cloud Face (documentation video), 2012.